 6 Maggie Mae | Let it be

-Another non-original composition. this time a crude, old traditional arrangement, used in the old days as a warm-up track for both The Beatles and The Quarrymen before them.
-One movie made about John Lennon showed them perform it at the infamous Wooton St Fete where John and Paul first met.
-This, it has to be said, is likely to be artistic license according to witnesses and history.
+Another non-original composition. this time a crude, traditional arrangement, used in the old days as a warm-up track for both The Beatles, and The Quarrymen before them.

 It is a pub-style raucous ditty about a low-down prostitute who works Liverpool's Lime Street and steels wages and tools from clients while providing her service.
 The pre-decimal currency monetary amounts mentioned and the type of language used dates the song immediately.
-That is what gives it such charm.
+That sort of nostalgic jaunt is what gives it such charm.
 It belongs where it stays, but you can trust it with The Beatles.

 It gives a very grotty image.
 The lyrics are bleak and in no way whatsoever, sexy or exotic.
 After all, this is a bottom-rung whore working by a big-city train station.